This is what EVERYONE in the UK should now be doing.

 - People should work from home if they can.

 - Face coverings must be worn in taxis and private hire vehicles, as well as on public transport and in shops and supermarkets.

 - There is no limit on the amount of time people can spend outside.

-- Outdoor activities where social distancing can be maintained - such as golf, tennis, bowls and fishing – are allowed.
+- Outdoor activities where social distancing can be maintained – such as golf, tennis, bowls and fishing – are allowed.
 People are also allowed to sit and sunbathe in parks and other outdoor areas.

 You should cover coughs and sneezes with a tissue, then throw the tissue in the bin.
 Clean and disinfect frequently touched objects and surfaces in your home, wash your hands often with soap and water or an alcohol-based sanitiser and avoid touching your eyes, nose and mouth.

 Those with symptoms and those in contact with someone with symptoms should self-isolate and people who are high risk (see below) should be self-isolating for 12 weeks.

 This is for people who experience COVID-19 symptoms, but don’t need hospital treatment, and also for those living in a household where someone is showing symptoms.